remisalmon/NNNN-neural-network/README.md

 ## Example

-Testing NNNN on the MNIST dataset with 1 Sigmoid hidden layer, a Softmax output layer, a learning rate of 0.01, 20 training iterations, 1000 training samples and 797 testing samples (see `examples/examples.py`):
+Testing NNNN on the MNIST digits dataset with 1 Sigmoid hidden layer, a Softmax output layer, a learning rate of 0.01, 20 training iterations, 1000 training samples and 797 testing samples (see `examples/examples.py`):
 Training accuracy: 95.1%
 Testing accuracy: 87.7%